Nature or Nurture: Insights from the Womb

 Born this way or made this way?

-Thanks to epigenetic research into prenatal development over the past couple of decades, we're starting to reframe how we approach the age-old debate about nature versus nurture.
-This research is challenging the neat categories we find ourselves assigned to –– male, female, heterosexual, homosexual –– and forcing us to reconsider what really determines the traditional boundaries we use to define ourselves.
+Thanks to research into prenatal development over the past couple of decades, we're starting to reframe how we approach the age-old debate about nature versus nurture.
+This research challenges the neat categories we find ourselves assigned to –– male, female, heterosexual, homosexual –– and forces us to reconsider what really determines the traditional boundaries we use to define ourselves.

 Epigentics

 Epigenetics refers to both a biological process and the study of that process.
-Focussing on the process, epigenetics refers to changes in gene expression that occur without altering the genetic code itself.
-Environmental factors (adversity, diet, toxins, etc.) can alter gene expression without changing the DNA sequence.
+Focussing on the process itself, epigenetics refers to changes in gene expression that occur without altering the genetic code itself.
+Environmental factors (adversity, diet, toxins, etc.) can alter gene expression –– which genes are "switched on" or "switched off" –– without changing the DNA sequence and creating ripple effects in our development and health.

 The womb is an environment.

 Through epigenetics, in-utero environmental factors, such as stress hormone levels, can have long-term effects on the developing brain of a foetus (Weinstock, 2010; Charil et al., 2010; Amiel-Tison et al., 2004).
-For example, when prenatal stress leads to abnormally high cortisol levels at critical periods of foetal development, it can alter the expression of genes involved in neurogenesis (the birth of neurons in the brain).
+For example, when prenatal stress leads to abnormally high cortisol levels at critical periods of foetal development, it can alter the expression of genes involved in neurogenesis (the process of forming new brain cells).
 This results in a smaller hippocampus, which is linked to depression (Charil et al., 2010; Surget et al., 2011).

 Before knowing anything about epigenetics, you'd be forgiven for thinking that a physically identifiable part of the brain linked to depression, like the hippocampus, is evidence of a nature-based cause of depression.
-But epigentics highlights that it's not meaningful to talk about the impact of genes without also considering environmental factors that are important in whether these genes are activated and how they are expressed (Lickliter, 2013).
+But epigentics highlights that it's more meaningful to talk about the impact of genes when you also consider environmental factors that are important in whether these genes are activated and how they are expressed (Lickliter, 2013).

-Even when the DNA between individuals is identical (as for monozygotic twins), the way DNA functions can differ due to epigenetics.
+Even when the DNA between individuals is identical, the way DNA functions can differ due to epigenetics.
 A genotype (set of genes) can produce a range of phenotypes (observable characteristics such as morphology or behaviour) in response to environmental influences.
 This is why, for example, identical twins have different fingerprints.

 So, aside from fingerprints and freckles, how is it that identical twins can turn out so different?
 Don’t they have the same genes, parents, and upbringing?
 Prenatal research provides some insight.

-Of particular interest is how identical twins can have different sexual orientations.
+Of particular interest in the scientific community is how identical twins can have different sexual orientations.

 Sexuality